The red pin (below) is Rendezvous Bay.

 Each room has air conditioning, television, fans and small fridges.
 If you are traveling as a larger family, rooms can be connected.

-There is a good restaurant on site, The Olde Caribe that serves breakfast, lunch and dinner.
+There is a good restaurant on site that serves breakfast, lunch and dinner.
 Other tasty restaurants, like the Sunshine Shack, are not far down the beach.

 The hotel's staff is accommodating and helpful.